gracelang/language/spec.md

 ## Annotations

-Any declaration, and any object constructor, may be have a comma-separated list of annotations following the kewword **`is`** before its body or initialiser.
+Any declaration, and any object constructor, may have a comma-separated list of annotations following the keyword **`is`** before its body or initialiser.
 Annotations must be [Manifest Expressions] that return _annotator objects_.
 While annotations may be defined by libraries or dialects, Grace defines the following core